‘The Bachelor’ 2017 Spoilers For Episode 3: Five Women Go Home And The Villain Stirs Up Trouble In A Whipped Cream Bikini

 A photo posted by Corinne Olympios (@colympios) on

 After she makes a spectacle of herself at the cocktail party, Corinne won’t end up being at the rose ceremony elimination.
-As previously reported by Inquisitr, she will be so drunk that she can’t even make it there and just sleeps it off.
+As previously reported by the Inquisitr, she will be so drunk that she can’t even make it there and just sleeps it off.
 Corinne was already safe due to receiving a rose during the group date, but this is not a great impression to make.

 It will be interesting to see how this sits with Nick as ET reported that he was “uncomfortable” last week when Corinne took her top off.
-Still, he wasn’t ready to say that is all that the villain of this season of The Bachelor is all about.
+Still, he wasn’t ready to say that is all the villain of this season of The Bachelor is all about.

 “I think you even saw on the show that I was sort of caught off guard, and quite honestly, I was a little uncomfortable, but I like people and women who are expressive and confident and willing to take risks.
 I think we should be careful about judging and criticizing people so quickly for doing that.”